jundalisay/spblist/content/en/research/descartes/world/chapter-13.md

 'Tend' here means that the body is doing an effort to counteract such a <!-- resis  presupposes some --> resistance.

-**The body thus tends towards different directions at the same time**
+**The body thus tends towards different directions at the same time** *

+> *Superphysics Note: In Superphysics, where the body actually goes is determined by a combination of the Probability Layer and the Aethereal Layer, where the latter is the layer of causes and the former is the layer of permission (for those causes to actually exist and be generated).

 <!-- [according to different points of view.] -->